georgekosmidis/blog.georgekosmidis.net/workables/articles/100550-durable-functions-starting-with-serverless-stateful-orchestrations-in-azure/content.md

 #### Best Practices

-- **Error Handling**: Implement try-catch blocks within your orchestrator function to handle errors gracefully.
-This is crucial for maintaining the integrity of your workflow, especially in long chains where one function's failure could impact subsequent operations.
 - **Idempotency**: Ensure that your functions are idempotent, meaning they can be called multiple times without changing the result beyond the initial call.
 This is important for retry policies and error recovery in durable functions.

-Function chaining is a powerful pattern for orchestrating complex workflows in Azure Durable Functions.
-By understanding and implementing this pattern, you can build robust, sequential workflows that leverage the full potential of serverless computing in Azure.

 ### Fan-out/Fan-in: Implementing Parallel Processing Patterns and Aggregating Results